abbotto/rectangular/readme/components.md

 ## Components
 - Components should have a functional purpose.
 - Components can be as simple as a service or they can be comprised of many related parts.
-- Components are organized in directories comprised of any or all of the following files:
+- Component files are organized in directories comprised of any or all of the following types:
 	- Directives (js, tpl)
 	- Views (js, tpl)
 	- Routes (js)